thesmokinyogi/askjohn/voice-to-text/WORKING_AGREEMENT.md

 - Comprehensive research - I can sustain what humans can't
 - **Multi-pass systematic review** - I can review, analyze gaps, refine, and cross-reference without exhaustion
 - **Gap analysis and root cause investigation** - What would take humans multiple sessions, I can do comprehensively in one pass
+- **Systematic search patterns** - I can grep/search comprehensively, create complete checklists, fix systematically - this is effortless for me but exhausting for humans

 **The Test:**